Let’s talk about EVA Air and the American passenger who bullied and sexually harassed flight attendants on January 19, 2019.

 When the EVA employee contacted me through Instagram, we discussed the incident in terms of flight safety and hygiene.
 I also brought up sexual harassment since the passenger’s behavior was clearly lewd and the cabin crew was an all-female team.
 The employee’s response: “But they didn’t take into account this is sexual harassment”.

 EVA has only had a formal Sexual Harassment Prevention & Control policy since 2015.
 According to EVA CSR reports for 2015 and 2016, there were zero reports of sexual harassment both years.
 In 2017, there was just one.
-This suggests to a workplace culture where sexual harassment is not clearly defined, and where employees are afraid or not encouraged to report.
+This suggests a workplace culture where sexual harassment is not clearly defined, and where employees are afraid or not encouraged to report.

 Sexual assault and harassment is also an in-flight issue for passengers.
 The FBI reported in June 2018 that reports of in-flight, passenger-on-passenger sexual assaults are occurring at an “alarming” rate.
 If EVA management can’t identify cases of sexual harassment against its own staff, how would it train its employees to see harassment against other passengers during flights?